-As teachers introduce the three schemas, Total, Difference, and Change, they need to display the RUN poster, pictured below, and the corresponding schema posters for students to reference.
+As teachers introduce the four schemas, Total, Difference, Change, and Equal Groups, they need to display the RUN poster, pictured below, and the corresponding schema posters for students to reference.
 The RUN poster provides an attack strategy for students to use as they solve word problems.

-The schema posters, pictured below, provide specific steps for setting up and solving a word problem after identifying the correct schema.
-Total problems are introduced during Lesson 5, Difference problems are introduced during Lesson 17, and Change problems are introduced during Lesson 34.
+The schema posters, pictured below and on the following page, provide specific steps for setting up and solving a word problem after identifying the correct schema.
+Total problems are introduced during Lesson 4, Difference problems are introduced during Lesson 11, Change problems are introduced during Lesson 19, and Equal Groups problems are introduced during Lesson 28.

-After teachers have introduced the Total, Difference, and Change problems, they should display the What Do You Ask Yourself? poster, featured below.
-The What Do You Ask Yourself? poster, introduced during Lesson 38, provides a prompt for students to ask questions and gesture to determine the correct schema.
-We encourage teachers to use gestures to help students recall the three schemas.
-The Total gesture is introduced in Lesson 5.
-The Difference gesture is introduced in Lesson 17.
-The Change gesture is introduced in Lesson 34.
+After teachers have introduced the Total, Difference, Change, and Equal Groups problems, they should display the What Do You Ask Yourself? poster, featured below.
+The What Do You Ask Yourself? poster, introduced during Lesson 29, provides a prompt for students to ask questions and gesture to determine the correct schema.
+We encourage teachers to use gestures to help students recall the four schemas.
+The Total gesture is introduced in Lesson 4.
+The Difference gesture is introduced in Lesson 11.
+The Change gesture is introduced in Lesson 19.
+The Equal Groups gesture is introduced in Lesson 28.
 Teachers can refer to the Lesson Guides to learn the specific schema gestures to model for students.
-Students often struggle to identify the correct problem type after all three schemas have been introduced.
-This poster helps students to distinguish between the Total, Difference, and Change schemas.
+Students often struggle to identify the correct problem type after all four schemas have been introduced.
+This poster helps students to distinguish between the Total, Difference, Change, and Equal Groups schemas.